 We tell local decision makers what children think about their area, what they think about their lives and what they would change.
 We also try and change local policies so that they are better for children and young people.

-We do this by appearing before committees, giving information to locally elected councillors and responding to consultations.
-We also meet with local decision makers and arrange for young people to meet councillors from their area.
+We do this by appearing before committees, giving information to locally elected officials - such as councillors, mayors and police and crime commissioners - and responding to consultations.
+We also meet with local decision makers and support young people to meet key decision-makers in their area.